archiveAradhya/archiveAradhya/README.md

-# 👋 About Me:
+👋 About Me:

 Hi there 👋

-Nice meeting you, I'm Aradhya!
+Nice meeting you, I’m Aradhya!
-You can also recognise me as Mishal!
+You can also recognize me as Mishal.

 🔭 I’m currently working on web development projects
-💬 Ask me about HTML, CSS, JavaScript, React and Vercel
+💬 Ask me about HTML, CSS, JavaScript, React & Vercel
-📫 How to reach me: mishalseries@gmail.com  and archivearadhya@gmail
+📫 How to reach me:
+mishalseries@gmail.com
+archivearadhya@gmail.com

 😄 Pronouns: He/Him
 ⚡ Fun fact: I build cool projects and deploy them online

 ---